Chrissiku/Bookstore-CMS/README.md

 - Have a local version control like git installed on your computer
 - Have an account on Github, as an online/remote Version Control System
 - Code editor (Visual studio code, sublime text, notepad++, ...) installed on your computer;
+- To be okay with javaScript ES6
-- At least basic of HTML and CSS.
+- Knowledge of HTML and CSS.

 ### Setup 🎰

-- Click the [me](https://github.com/Chrissiku/Math-magicians) and you'll land on the pure repository;
+- Click the [me](https://github.com/Chrissiku/Bookstore-CMS) and you'll land on the pure repository;
 - click on the green (🟢) button with `Code` Inscription;
 - You can choose to download the project or just clone it if you are familiar with Git and Github;
 - Follow normal step once download in your computer and use it as it's yours.